nostrver-se/novia/README.md

-# novia - Videos on NOSTR
+# novia - NOstr VIdeo Archive

 novia is the glue that connects video archive tools to NOSTR.
 It can be used as a **standalone archive tool** or extend other open source tools like: